Syria attack kills 21; rebels say protect U.N. monitors

 "OCHA (U.N.
 Office for the Coordination of Humanitarian Affairs) can't allow the Syrian government to use it as a way to get people (they want to arrest) or to deliver aid only to government supporters."

-U.N. aid chief Valerie Amos said on Tuesday that talks with Syria were continuing but have been "very slow.
+U.N. aid chief Valerie Amos said on Tuesday that talks with Syria were continuing but have been "very slow."
+[ID:nL1E8GFEKR]

 On Tuesday, relief group Medecins sans Frontieres said combatants were targeting health facilities in the northern Idlib region, and called on all sides to "respect the physical integrity of wounded persons, doctors and health care facilities".